 Once paternity is established, if the father refuses to pay child support, or does not provide enough, he will be subject to enforcement measures.
 All states have child support or child welfare agencies which can track down "deadbeat dads" through a variety of methods, including social security numbers, employment records, DMV searches, etc. Courts can place liens on property, garnish wages and even imprison fathers who don't pay child support.
 You should explore all options through state and city agencies, or by contacting an attorney in your state who can do this as well as file a motion in court to compel the father to pay.

 What if I can't afford to file a paternity suit?

 Fees required to bring a paternity suit can be costly, although there is generally no fee for the paternity test itself.
 In almost all states there are mechanisms which allow paternity suits to be filed by the state at no cost to the mother seeking to establish paternity.
 State child support agencies will file the paternity suit on your behalf.
 Many of these agencies are funded by the federal Temporary Aid to Needy Families (TANF) program.
-Find out more about TANF and the state agencies which administer the program at www.acf.hhs.gov/programs/ofa/.
+Find out more about TANF and the state agencies which administer the program at the Federal Office of Family Assistance.
 This is not an exhaustive list, so be sure to explore your city, county and state child support agencies to find out more.

 Altering paternal rights, either acquiring them or having them stripped, can be a grueling and confusing process.
 Courts take the rights of parents very seriously, and changing paternal rights can impact a father's abiliity to make decisions for their child, impact their liability for child support, and create or eliminate inheritance rights.
-Have a family law attorney review your case for free to learn more about your rights.
+Get started today by finding a family law attorney in your area.